AlexMacor/XenoSoM-A-Deep-Learning-Framework-for-Site-of-Metabolism-Prediction-of-Xenobiotics/README.md

-# XenoSoM: Graph neural networks for site of metabolism prediction of xenobiotics
+# XenoSoM: A Deep Learning Framework for Site-of-Metabolism Prediction of Xenobiotics

 Requirements
 * Python 3.13.0